hmrc/pension-administrator-frontend/README.md

 Eventually we might want to move to iv-stubs, but currently they don't support organisations. identity_verification_stub repository.

 ## Navigation
 The Pension Administrator Frontend integrates with the Manage Pension Schemes (MPS) service and uses various stubs available on [GitHub](https://github.com/hmrc/pensions-scheme-stubs).
 From the Authority Wizard page you will be redirected to the dashboard.
 Navigate to the appropriate area by accessing items listed within the service-specific tiles on the dashboard.
 On the Pension Administrator frontend, an administrator can change their details, stop being an administrator and check for invitations, explore Penalties & Charges, manage and migrate pension schemes.

-There are numerous APIs implemented throughout the MPS architecture, and the relevant endpoints are illustrated below.
-For an overview of all PODS APIs, refer to the [PODS API Documentation](https://confluence.tools.tax.service.gov.uk/display/PODSP/PODS+API+Latest+Version).

 ## Service Documentation
 [To Do]